PEtab-dev/petab_select/doc/problem_definition.rst

 2. Model space
 --------------

 A TSV file with candidate models, in compressed or uncompressed format.
-Each row defines a model subspace.
+Each row defines a model subspace, by specifying value(s) that each parameter can take.
+The models in a model subspace are all combinations of values across all parameters.

 .. list-table::
    :header-rows: 1